 A key determinant of IR35 status revolves around the extent to which the end customer client controls or manages the contractor.

-AMDH is an independent ICT consultancy, so we inevitably have to work with our clients to understand the requirement and make sure what we deliver matches the client’s needs.
-However, we don’t work under the management of our customers.
-Instead, we prefer to work with our customers to write and agree a scoping or requirements document that defines what we will deliver and when.
-We then work on a ‘outcomes’ basis, where each outcome or deliverable is associated with a price.
+An independent ICT consultancy, will inevitably have to work with their clients to understand the requirement and make sure what they deliver matches the client’s needs.
+However, they would not work under the management of their customers.
+Instead, they prefer to work with their customers to write and agree a scoping or requirements document that defines what they will deliver and when.
+They then work on a ‘outcomes’ basis, where each outcome or deliverable is associated with a price.

-- Our staff work as a part of our customer’s team, but not under the supervision of customer staff members
+- The consultancy staff work as a part of the customer’s team, but not under the supervision of customer staff members

-- Our staff work the hours required by AMDH, not by the customer
+- The consultancy staff work the hours required by the consultancy, not by the customer

-- Since we are paid based on outcomes, we’re not paid for time off, training or sickness
+- Since the consultancy is paid based on outcomes, the customer does not paid for time off, training or sickness

 ✔Personal service & substitution